lexzlei/Festival-Playlist-Curator-for-Spotify/README.md

 4. **Environment Variables**

-   Set up the required environment variables for both frontend and backend.
+   Set up the required environment variables (port 3000 for frontend, port 8080 for backend, database url) for both frontend and backend.

 ### Running the Application